-As we approach the 100 year commemoration of the ANZAC landing in Gallipoli, David Tarbotton for Athletics New South Wales and Athletics Australia takes a look back at the impact of war on track and field during the war years and recognise some athletes and administrators who fought for our nation.
+As we approach the 100th commemoration of the end of World War I, we take a look back at the impact of war on track and field during the war years and recognise some athletes and administrators who fought for our nation.

 Athletics Australia extend our most sincere thanks to the men and women who have and still serve Australia through military service.
 Your contribution has not and will not be forgotten.
 Lest We Forget.

 Through the war years there was constant debate about the continuation of sport.
 Shortly after Australia joined the war the newspapers of the day noted the mood towards sport’s continuation.

 “The recent outbreak of war sees the suspension of many sporting events.
 There is mixed views on the continuation.
 Some feel it was our patriotic duty to divert all energy towards the war effort, while others believed sport at a local level would boost the morale of the Australian public.”